CuB1z/Notion-Lovers/README.md

 # Notion Lovers ❤️

 Welcome to the **Notion Lovers** repository, a project driven by students with the goal of simplifying the sharing of university notes.
-We are firm believers in the transformative power of shared knowledge, and our mission is to make academic resources universally accessible. 🚀
+We are firm believers in the transformative power of shared knowledge, our mission is to make academic resources universally accessible. 🚀

 ## 📚📝 Access the Platform